Skip to code content (skip section selection)

 C. A letter of credit is not an appropriate financial security.

-5. Where approved by the Town Council, when for reasons of topography, street construction is impractical due to:
+5. Where approved by the Town Engineer, when for reasons of topography, street construction is impractical due to:

 A. The need for off-site construction or slope encroachment;